Skip to content

 ldev osgi diag com.acme.foo.web

-• the bundle is Active: the issue is probably configuration or data
+• Active → the bundle is fine; the problem is probably config, data, or a caller, not the bundle itself

-• the bundle is Resolved or Installed: a dependency is missing
+• Resolved or Installed → a dependency is missing

-• diag shows an unsatisfied reference: fix the missing service or deploy the matching module
+• diag flags an unsatisfied reference → fix or deploy the missing module

-If you changed one module, redeploy only that module:
+If the issue is in one module, redeploy only that module:

 bash